- Get real-time metrics on API usage, errors, and performance

 on the Setup instructions page for your app in the Apitally dashboard, which is displayed immediately after creating the app.

-If you’re using uWSGI to serve your app in production, make sure to run it with the--enable-threads
+If you’re using uWSGI to serve your app in production, make sure to run it with the

 and --lazy-apps